Training-Free Diffusion Priors for Text-to-Image Generation via Optimization-based Visual Inversion: Experimental Results

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} We use the CLIP-ViT-bigG-14 model for text and image encoders and the Kandinsky 2.2 model as our image decoder.
+\textbf{Implementation Details.} We use the OpenCLIP~\cite{cherti2023reproducible} implementation of the ViT-bigG-14 model (trained on LAION-5B~\cite{schuhmann2022laion}) for text and image encoders and the Kandinsky 2.2~\cite{Kandinsky} model as our image decoder.
 All models are frozen during the OVI process.
-Our primary baseline is ECLIPSE \cite{Eclipse}, a state-of-the-art resource-efficient prior.
+Our primary baseline is ECLIPSE~\cite{Eclipse}, a state-of-the-art resource-efficient prior.
 We also compare against a strong baseline where the Direct Text Embedding ($z_y$) is fed directly to the decoder, which we refer to as \texttt{TextEmb}.
-We use the MS-COCO (40k images) dataset to compute statistics for our constrained OVI methods.
+We use the MS-COCO (40k images) dataset~\cite{lin2014microsoft} to compute statistics for our constrained OVI methods.

-\textbf{Evaluation Setting.} We evaluate all methods on the T2I-CompBench++ \cite{T2ICompBench} benchmark, which measures compositional abilities across categories like color, shape, texture, and spatial relations.
-Unless otherwise specified, all our OVI methods use 1000 optimization steps, 6 pseudo-tokens, and generate 512x512 images with 50 diffusion steps in the decoder.
+\textbf{Evaluation Setting.} We evaluate all methods on the T2I-CompBench++~\cite{T2ICompBench} benchmark, which measures compositional abilities across categories like color, shape, texture, and spatial relations.
+Unless otherwise specified, all our OVI methods use 1000 optimization steps, 6 pseudo-tokens, and generate 512x512 images with 50 diffusion steps (DDIM~\cite{song2021denoising}) using Classifier-Free Guidance~\cite{ho2022classifier} with a scale of 4.0 in the decoder.
 A fixed random seed is used for the decoder to ensure fair comparisons.

 \textbf{Additional Considerations.} Regarding the negative image embedding, our initial experiments using a zero-initialized tensor resulted in images with a pervasive violet color cast and degraded perceptual quality.
 We resolved this by adopting the default negative embedding generation method provided by the ECLIPSE pipeline, which effectively eliminated the color artifacts and significantly improved visual fidelity, as demonstrated in Figure \ref{fig:negative_embedding}.
 All experiments were run on a single NVIDIA RTX 4090 GPU.